radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/node-details.md

 ## Adjust number of nodes

-To set the number of FID nodes contained in an environment, select the  **Scale** option under "Application Details".
+To set the number of FID nodes contained in an environment, select the  **Scale** option under *Application Details*.

 ![image description](images/select-scale.png)